-Teacher education at Great Lakes Waldorf Institute includes the study of child and human development; courses in educational principles and practices, including culturally responsive teaching, anti-bias and anti-racism study; contemplative work; and artistic work in music, visual arts, handwork, movement and speech.
+Teacher education at Great Lakes Waldorf Institute includes the study of child and human development; courses in educational principles and practices, including culturally responsive teaching, anti-bias and anti-racism study; Waldorf curriculum courses; contemplative work; and artistic work in music, visual arts, handwork, movement and speech.

 At Great Lakes, you can prepare to become a Waldorf class teacher for grades 1-8 through our Grades 1-8 Waldorf Certificate Program, a Waldorf educator for ages birth-seven through our Early Childhood Waldorf Certificate Program, and earn a Master's Degree and Waldorf Certificate from our affiliate school Mount Mary University.
 Experienced teachers with some prior teacher training can apply for our Certificate Completion Program.

-Waldorf Teacher Certification at Great Lakes Waldorf Institute is a three-year, part-time program focusing on philosophical, practical, and artistic training for class teachers in early childhood or grades 1-8.
+The Waldorf Teacher Certificate Program at Great Lakes Waldorf Institute is a three-year, part-time program focusing on philosophical, practical, and artistic training for class teachers in early childhood or grades 1-8.
 The program consists of three sessions each year: a summer intensive in July, and fall and spring courses with additional fieldwork, practicum, and final research project.
 We have rotating coursework with rolling admission for prospective students, who can join our program at any point in the three year rotation, with sessions beginning in July, September, and February.
-Graduates of this 450+ hour program receive a Waldorf Grades Teaching Certificate recognized by the Association of Waldorf Schools of North America (ASWNA).

-Graduates of this 450+ hour program receive a Waldorf Grades Teaching Certificate recognized by the Association of Waldorf Schools of North America (ASWNA).
+Graduates of this 550+ hour program are awarded a Waldorf Grades Teaching Certificate recognized by the Association of Waldorf Schools of North America (AWSNA) and the Waldorf Early Childhood Association of North America (WECAN)